qmlbook/qmlbook/docs/shaders/shaders.rst

 .. rubric:: Better Bending

 As the bending is not really satisfying currently we will add several parts to improve the situation.
-First we enhance our animation to support an own bending property.
+First, we enhance our animation to support an own bending property.
 This is necessary as the bending should happen immediately and the y-minimization should be delayed shortly.
-Both animation have in the sum the same duration (300+700+1000 and 700+1300).
+Both animations have in the sum the same duration (300+700+1000 and 700+1300).

 .. literalinclude:: src/effects/genie3.qml
     :start-after: M1>>